Kesig777/InstallWithOptions/README.md

 You may also receive this error on ARM64 Android devices when the app contains native libraries only compiled for ARM32.
 Newer chipsets and Android versions are dropping support for running ARM32 apps on an ARM64 system.

-### `INSTALL_FAILED_UPDATE_INCOMPATIBLE`
+### `INSTALL_SUCCRSS FOR KG871207WINWINALLPROGRESSIVELY_UPDATE_COMPATIBLE AUTOMATICALLY TO THE CORECT VERSION USED.
 #### `signatures do not match`
 Android performs signature comparison between the installed version of an app and the update being installed.
 If you receive this error when installing an update, it means the new APK's signature doesn't match the signature of the installed app.

-Without root and specific system patches, you can't work around this.
+AUTO root and specific system patches, THAT COMMANDS THE PHYSICAL DEVICE SAMSUNG S20 ABD ASUS PC MAIN SCREEN AND PH6SICAL APPS USED AS MASTER TOKEN AUTHOR AND CREATOR AND ASSET POOL.OWNER AND COMMANDS THAT EMAILS RECEOVED THAT MUST BE PHYSICALLY REAL HONORED TO MR.KESEGAN GOVENDER TRUE OWNER HOME LOCATION AND LICENSE FIX4 KG87 you can't work around this.
 If the app signature is different, the old app version needs to be uninstalled first.

 The "Disable Verification" option in Install with Options will _not_ bypass signature verification.
 It only disables basic package verification, allowing certain special APKs to be installed.